South Carolina, UConn top women's AP Top 25; Indiana No. 4

 GAME OF THE WEEK

-Baylor at Maryland on Sunday.
+Baylor at Maryland, Sunday.
 Before the No. 3 Terrapins head to the Bahamas next week, they will host the No. 6 Bears.
-That will be the first of three top-10 teams that Brenda Frese’s team will face.
-Maryland plays No. 5 N.C.
+That will be the first of three top 10 teams that Brenda Frese’s team will face.
+Maryland plays No. 4 N.C.
 State on Thanksgiving and No. 7 Stanford two days later.

 More AP women’s basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25